Is a search engine a recommendation system, or is it a way of finding all documents that might contain the use of keywords that we search for?

 It’s kind of interesting to hold that paper up to the “related work” section of a Google paper which describes a way of providing personalized web alerts to people, Retroactive Answering of Search Queries, which describes how Google might look at those users past search histories to try to understand their standing interests and send them alerts that might be related to those histories.
 Here’s a snippet from that section:

-Finally, a number of papers have explored personalization of web search based on user history (e.g., [9, 11, 18, 19]).
+Finally, many papers have explored the personalization of web search based on user history (e.g., [9, 11, 18, 19]).
 Our approach differs from existing ones in two basic ways.
-First, our technique of identifying quality URLs does not rely on traditional collaborative filtering or datamining techniques.
+First, our technique of identifying quality URLs does not rely on traditional collaborative filtering or data mining techniques.
 We note, however, that these techniques can be used to complement our approach â€“ for example, we can be more likely to recommend a URL if it is viewed often by other users with similar interests.
 Second, the QSR system will only recommend a URL if it addresses a specific, unfulfilled need from the userâ€™s past.
 In contrast, existing systems tend to simply recommend items that are like ones the user has already seen â€“ an approach that works well in domains such as e-commerce, but that is not the aim of our system.

 It puts into plain English a lot of the ideas that are explored in one of Google’s more detailed patent applications on personalized search: Systems and methods for analyzing a user’s web history.
-(Added – My post on Google Personalization Methods goes into some more detail on how the processes described in that patent application, and a number of related patent filings may act to rerank search results.)
+(Added – My post on Google Personalization Methods goes into some more detail on how the processes described in that patent application, and many related patent filings may act to rerank search results.)